 Patellofemoral pain syndrome (PFPS) is a broad term used to describe discomfort around the knee joint in the vicinity of the kneecap.
 Nicknamed ‘Runner’s Knee’, PFPS is classified as a common overuse injury.
 Despite effective conservative treatments such as stretching and strengthening, many people with this injury stop participating in physical activities.
 Read more to learn about this condition and how you can bounce back from knee pain!

-Strong abdominal muscles stabilize the spine, make everyday movement easier, decrease risks of back pain, and improve levels of independence.
+Strong ab muscles stabilize the spine, make everyday movement easier, decrease risks of back pain, and improve levels of independence.
 Read more to learn how to strengthen your abdominals!

 Sustaining a physical injury while exercising can occur when you begin a new exercise program or return to exercise after a hiatus.
 Yet you can avoid exercise-related injuries by practicing smart strategies.
 Read more in this article to learn about the “HOW” of exercising sensibly!